timschneeb/OnyxTweaks/README.md

 The app also includes an editor for the MMKV file format.
 It is used in Onyx apps and by the system to store configuration data.

-This component works without Xposed but requires root access.
+This components works without Xposed. **You can even modify the system config at /onyxconfig without root access!** However, other config files stored in private app data require root access.

 ## Downloads